C0D3D3V/Moodle-DL/README.md

 ### Usage
+Moodle-dl uses the Moodle mobile API.
+If your Moodle does not allow access via [the Moodle app](https://download.moodle.org/mobile/), Moodle-dl will not be able to connect to your Moodle.

 If you don't want moodle-dl to use the current working directory, then you should set the `--path` option on all commands.

 - `moodle-dl --init`